Why study this course?

 An Access course is a nationally recognised alternative to A Levels and GCSEs for entry to British Universities and Colleges of Higher Education.
 The course offers excellent preparation for studying at a higher level and can increase your chances of future success.

 At Halesowen College our Access programme is specifically linked to Birmingham City University, Newman University and Wolverhampton University.
-However, as part of the Open College Network, the qualification is recognised nationally, leaving you free to apply to the University of your choice.
+This diploma is accredited by AIM Qualifications and Assessment Group, which is recognised nationally, leaving you free to apply to the University of your choice.
 Even if you were to decide against progressing to higher education, we believe that you would find the course to be of great personal benefit

 The Health Diploma Access to HE (Midwifery Diploma course is extremely useful.)
 We have had learners progress into a range of university courses, for example: